Our work as Churches Together in England is focused around our eight strategic aims:

 Nationally, Churches Together in England brings together more than 50 Member Churches from many diverse traditions.
 Together we unite around CTE’s statement of belief.

 Locally, churches from a wide range of traditions are working together in many different ways, and there are local Churches Together groups all across our nation.
-Some local congregations also share church buildings and worship together, leading to some 900 Local Ecumenical Partnerships.
+Some local congregations also share church buildings and worship together, leading to hundreds of Local Ecumenical Partnerships.

 County bodies draw together local Churches Together groups and other local expressions of Christian unity, working ecumenically at an intermediate level.
 CTE offers a range of resources, training and staff support to Ecumenical Officers, particularly those working at a county level.

-CTE also works alongside three National Agencies, as well as 60 Bodies in Association – a wide range of voluntary groups and charities whose work has an ecumenical dimension, working with Christians of many different traditions.
+CTE also works alongside three National Agencies, as well as more than 70 Charities and Networks in Association – a wide range of voluntary groups and charities whose work has an ecumenical dimension, working with Christians of many different traditions.

 Engaging with God’s mission